Neonatal Intensive Care Unit at Mount Sinai West

 - Lactation support, provided by our staff of six dedicated certified lactation consultants; in addition, nearly 50 percent of our NICU nurses are either certified lactation counselors or international board certified lactation consultants.

-- Nesting Room, with overnight accommodations for parents of infants about to go home
+- Nesting Room, with overnight accommodations for parents who wish to stay with their infants

 - Chaplain services